buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     Architecture to build chroot for.

 ``distribution``
-    Name, or nickname, of the dirstribution.
+    Name, or nickname, of the distribution.
 Defaults to 'stable'.

 ``basetgz``
     Path of the basetgz to use for building.